carlosp420/PyPhyloGenomics/doc/ngs_analysis.rst

 we need as input a FASTA format file to create a BLAST database.
 We will blast the file ``wrk_ionfile.fasta`` and then will parse the results to divide our IonTorrent data in several bins (one bin per gene).

+This step will accept matching reads that align more than 40bp to the expected gene sequence.
+Function :py:func:`NGS.filter_reads`

     >>> from pyphylogenomics import BLAST;
     >>> query_seqs = "data/modified/wrk_ionfile.fasta";